FranciscoOrdonez/Compress-Images-with-k-means-cluster/README.md

 Approach:

 We are using two approaches for compression, one with Coursera Standord Machine Learning Andrew Ng course code with some changes and other using kmeans, a Matlab internal functions.
-Both approaches get a similar picture quality.
+This project compares the quality of images between these two approaches.

 First Approach: Coursera Stanford Machine Learning by Andrew Ng code with some changes:
 1. load image into an 3 dimensional  array (example: 2448 x 3264 x 3)